ARM-software/acle/main/acle.md

 [**Alpha** state](#current-status-and-anticipated-changes) and might change or be extended in the future.

-`__ARM_FEATURE_F16F32MM` is defined if the NEON half-precision matrix multiply accumulating to single-precision instruction is supported.
+`__ARM_FEATURE_F16F32MM` is defined if the Neon half-precision matrix multiply accumulating to single-precision instruction is supported.
 Note that this implies:

   * `__ARM_NEON == 1`

-`__ARM_FEATURE_F16MM` is defined if the NEON non-widening half-precision matrix multiply instruction instruction is supported.
+`__ARM_FEATURE_F16MM` is defined if the Neon non-widening half-precision matrix multiply instruction instruction is supported.
 Note that this implies:

   * `__ARM_NEON == 1`